smruthi33/-Set-up-SPSS-Modeler-on-Watson-Studio-with-DB2-Warehouse-connection./README.md

 * A model node will be generated, while connecting to a `Table` node in the `Output` tab, you can see it filters out the unimportant columns.

+`Note: Nodes such as the Derive and Merge can be used to create new columns from existing columns and merge two dataframes.
+`

 ### 5. Save Data Back to DB2 Warehouse